-- 1. Managerial and financial capability of the applicant to perform the project - 2.
+- 1. Managerial and financial capability of the applicant to perform the project. - 2.
 The scope of the project the applicant is prepared to construct with the available funding. - 3.
-The degree to which the applicant's proposed plan for constructing, operating, and pricing the redundant fiber connections would meet the goals of the project
+The degree to which the applicant's proposed plan for constructing, operating, and pricing the redundant fiber connections would meet the goals of the project.

 As noted under program eligibility, applicants for funds in this category need not qualify as regulated service providers that incurred unreimbursed expenditures resulting from the September 11, 2001 attacks.
-The RFP will be issued no later than December 31, 2004.

-Category 6 - Mandated Infrastructure Improvements - \$25 Million
+Category 6 - Mandated Infrastructure Improvements - \$0